 Best movies & TV Shows like Mama Mirabelle's Home Movies

 A unique, carefully handpicked, selection of the best movies like Mama Mirabelle's Home Movies Starring Vanessa Williams, Phillipa Alexander, Jules de Jongh, Teresa Gallagher, and more.
-If you liked Mama Mirabelle's Home Movies then you may also like: Visit to a Chief's Son, Where No Vultures Fly, Nor the Moon by Night, Roar, Jane and many more popular movies featured on this list.
+If you liked Mama Mirabelle's Home Movies then you may also like: Visit to a Chief's Son, Where No Vultures Fly, Roar, Jane, Jungle Rhythm and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Using live-action wildlife films from the National Geographic and the BBC archives, this animated PBS series tells the warmhearted story of an elephant named Mama Mirabelle, who travels the world filming wildlife movies that she shares with her family and friends back home in the African savanna, including her son Max, Bo the cheetah, a zebra named Karla and three monkey brothers -- Kip, Flip, and Chip.